-'A Truly Unique Home': 251-Sq.
-Foot Newton Property Listed For $449,900
+'A Truly Unique Home': 251-Square Foot Newton House Listed For $449,900

-NEWTON (CBS) – For less than $450,000, you could own a home in a sought after Newton neighborhood.
+NEWTON (CBS) – For less than $450,000, you could own a home in a sought-after Newton neighborhood.
 But there’s a catch.

-A home on Boylston Street in Newton Highlands is on the market for $449,900.
+The house on Boylston Street in Newton Highlands is on the market for $449,900.
 The home, which is now listed on several real estate websites, is only 251 square feet.

-The house has one bedroom and one bathroom and sits on a 0.06-acre lot.
+It has one bedroom and one bathroom and sits on a 0.06 acre lot.

 “Great Condo Alternative Ideal for Casual Stays, Guest Home, Meditation, Exercise Room, Storage, or Whatever You Desire.
 Residential and Business Options.
 A TRULY UNIQUE HOME!” the listing agent says in a description of the house.